Study With Us - BA (Hons) Philosophy...

-Bachelor of Arts in Philosophy and the Catholic Tradition
+Bachelor of Arts (Hons) Philosophy and the Catholic Tradition

-Bachelor of Arts in Philosophy and the Catholic Tradition
+Bachelor of Arts (Hons) Philosophy and the Catholic Tradition

 The programme would appeal to those wishing to study philosophy within the Catholic tradition in some depth and on a part-time basis.
 The course is at undergraduate honours degree level, and is validated by The Open University.
 Within this programme, students may gain a Higher Education Certificate and Diploma in Philosophy and the Catholic Tradition for two and four years study respectively.
 To suit the needs of clerical and religious students, there are opportunities to take appropriately ordered combinations of modules, from the degree course.